 - feeling like your bowel movements are incomplete

 Even though Crohn’s mostly affects the GI tract, it can sometimes cause inflammation in other places.
-For example, you may also experience:
+For example, you

 - joint pain